dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 FINE?!!
 What the hell is wrong with you people?

 This isn't a free market!
-There are no algorithms running in social media that aren't micromanaged by the NSA> C'mon are you fucking kidding me?
+There are no algorithms running in social media that aren't micromanaged by the NSA!
+C'mon are you fucking kidding me?
 Everybody and their grandma knows how to bake cookies or set up a wordpress site.
 If you don't there's 1,000 blogs, podcasts and videos that will tell you how and THEY ARE FREE.
 The writer's own